a) Personal data

 If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by Designplan Lighting, he or she may, at any time, contact any employee of the controller.
 An employee of Designplan Lighting shall promptly ensure that the erasure request is complied with immediately.

-Where the controller has made personal data public and is obliged pursuant to Article 17(1) to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
+Where the controller has made personal data public and is obliged to erase the personal data, the controller, taking account of available technology and the cost of implementation, shall take reasonable steps, including technical measures, to inform other controllers processing the personal data that the data subject has requested erasure by such controllers of any links to, or copy or replication of, those personal data, as far as processing is not required.
 An employee of Designplan Lighting will arrange the necessary measures in individual cases.

 e) Right of restriction of processing